nus-cs2103-AY2425S1/ip/docs/README.md

-# Prince User Guide - A ChatBot cum TaskManager cum Sevant blended into one!
+# Prince User Guide - A TaskManager cum Servant blended into one!
 > "I was homeless.
 But Prince saved my life, pulled me out of poverty.
 Now I am a CEO of a multi-billion dollar company...
 All thanks to my loyal servant, Prince." ~ Novak Bojovic